 Academic Work

 Lindsay Pope Gregory’s dissertation “Beyond the Binary: the Intersection of Gender and Cross Cultural Identity in Reena Esmail’s Life and Choral Works” is an in-depth look into my music, and the context in which it exists.
 This is an incredible document that contextualizes my work better than I ever could, and was the winner of the Herford Prize from ACDA in 2021.
-Please contact us if you would like to read it.
+The dissertation is available here, but you can also contact us if you would like to read it.

 Shastra